actuallydan/tadu/README.md

 * Recurring Tasks
 * Add schedule and tagtypes index to user profile
 * Speed up addTag method (currently ~170ms from client)
-* Test to see if Schedule can be stateless?
 * iOS
 	* Splash screen
 * Ionicons